cs6cs6/eslint_patch/docs/src/use/command-line-interface.md

   --cache                         Only check changed files - default: false --cache-file path::String       Path to the cache file.
+Deprecated: use --cache-location - default: .eslintcache --cache-location path::String   Path to the cache file or directory --shareable-cache Boolean       By default, an eslintcache contains full file paths and thus cannot readily be shared across developers or ci machines.
+"False" is that default.
+"True" changes the internal storage to store a relative path to the process execution directory, thus making the eslintcache shareable across developers and ci machines. .
+If you change this setting, you must regenerate your entire eslint cache.
-Deprecated: use --cache-location - default: .eslintcache --cache-location path::String   Path to the cache file or directory --cache-strategy String         Strategy to use for detecting changed files in the cache - either: metadata or content - default: metadata
+  --cache-strategy String         Strategy to use for detecting changed files in the cache - either: metadata or content - default: metadata

 Miscellaneous: